SuperLoc: The Key to Robust LiDAR-Inertial Localization Lies in Predicting Alignment Risks: Experiment

 \subsubsection{\textbf{Multi-Floor Environments}}

 We evaluated our algorithm in multi-floor environments using a legged robot to navigate an abandoned hospital.
 This scenario presents unique challenges due to confined spaces like staircases, which restrict the sensor's field of view.
 Moreover, even small errors in elevation estimation can lead to significant misalignments between floors, as shown in Fig. \ref{fig:first_figure}.
 Our method demonstrated superior performance in this challenging environment, Table \ref{tab:results_combined}.
 It achieved an outlier rate of only 8.03\% over 270 meters of travel, representing a 7.2-fold improvement over the second-best method (58.49\%).
-This substantial enhancement in accuracy is particularly noteworthy given the complexity of the environment.
 Fig. \ref{fig:multi_floor} highlights a key feature of our approach: the blue dashed square at the bottom of the figure indicates an area of low confidence in the Z direction.
-In this region, our method actively incorporates visual odometry in the Z dimension.
+In this region, our method actively incorporates additional odometry in the Z dimension.